Purple People Bridge: Mid to late 20th century

+Reopening as pedestrian bridge

-In late 2001, the city of Newport, Kentucky, and Southbank Partners, an economic development group, used $4 million in state funds to restore the bridge.
+At this point, the city of Newport, Kentucky, and Southbank Partners, a regional economic development organization, used $4 million in state funds to restore the bridge and convert the deck into a pedestrian one.
 When it was time to decide on what color to paint it, a variety of options were explored.
 Computer-generated images of the bridge were shown to participants in more than a dozen focus groups, all of whom picked the color purple as a top choice.
-It was soon coined the "Purple People Bridge" by area residents.
+It was soon nicknamed the "Purple People Bridge" by area residents.
+This project – which also involved demolishing the former 3rd Street loop ramp (which was obsolete due to the work) – was completed in May 2003.

-The bridge provides convenient access to the "Newport on the Levee" development in Newport, Kentucky, as well as Downtown Cincinnati.
+In November 2005, the City of Newport and Southbank Partners, created the non-profit Newport Southbank Bridge Company.
+As part of this, the City of Newport deeded over all real property to the Purple People Bridge Company which took over maintenance the bridge (superstructure and approach on land in Newport, KY).
+Afterwards, the Bridge Company finalized a lease with the City of Cincinnati for the bridge deck on land in Cincinnati, OH, but did not include the bridge piers.

-In 2006, it became possible for the public to cross the bridge via its superstructure wearing appropriate safety gear.
+In 2006, it became possible for the public to cross the bridge via its superstructure, though only while wearing appropriate safety gear.
 There are similar bridge climb experiences in Australia and New Zealand.
-Citing lack of funds and low attendance, the Purple People Bridge Climb closed on May 23, 2007.
+Citing lack of funds and low attendance, the Purple People Bridge Climb was discontinued on May 23, 2007.
+This required installation of repair platforms and relatively minor alterations to the truss.

-The bridge remains open to pedestrian and bicycle traffic.